The Fat Slags: Social context

 Their excessive lifestyle is a parody of British ladette culture.
 Viz creator Chris Donald refers to this in his book, where he also mentions that the portrayal of the Slags was criticised by feminists writing in the Guardian newspaper.
 At the time of these criticisms the Fat Slags had not appeared in the comic for more than a year, but as a direct response to the criticism they were immediately resurrected for the next issue, in which they had a humorous run-in with the feminist Millie Tant.
 Donald later questioned why the Guardian had slated the portrayals of the Slags, but had not mentioned that the two male characters were portrayed as a cheating layabout and a fraudster, and that the strip's only "well-behaved" character, Thelma, was a woman.

 Tunnel Boring Machines to construct the Jubilee underground line in London ("fat slugs") were named after the Fat Slags.

 Merchandise

-In 1992, a Fat Slags single was released, a cover of the 1963 Cliff Richard hit "Summer Holiday".
-The b-side was a track called "Dance of the Handbags (Oh Lordy!
-It's The Fat Slags)".
-Both tracks were produced by Mike Stock and Pete Waterman, two of the producers of Stock Aitken Waterman.
-The single failed to enter the UK Singles Chart.

 The characters once appeared in a UK television advert for energy drink Lucozade, saying "Get it out of our fridge!" in unison.